Our recent previous treks and expeditions

 Remote Yangma, Lumbasamba and Makalu Base Camp; wahoo, another 42 day special.
 We explore "off the map" together the the Kanchenjunga Wild team, and when they turn to teahouses, we continue with the kitchen crew along the trek routes we pioneered all the way to Makalu Base camp.
 High and wild authentic adventure at the best time of the year.

 After splitting with our main group above, the "GHT" team made it without issue, but plenty of adventures along the way.
+It is a fairly major achievement to trek this route without getting lost as it barely used.

 Roger Nix has two Flickr albums, here is the second half, the Lumba Samba and GHT route to Makalu BC.